sbuettne/intellij-demandware/README.md

 for installation through the plugin manager using the 'Browse repositories...' option.

 ### Project Setup
-Follow the Demandware project wizard in order to enter your server settings.
+Follow the SFCC project wizard in order to enter your server settings.
 Once the project is loaded right click on the cartridges you would like to have synced to the server.
 Select 'Mark Directory As' from the context menu and mark the directory as 'Sources Root.'
 This will let the plugin know to sync the cartridge.
 This functionality is planned to change in the future